That time a mysterious car was found dangling from a Toronto bridge

 Roughly one hour later, TPS revised its statement.

 "No movie shoot authorized," reads the tweet.
 "Reason still unknown — investigation continues."

 Life comes at you fast!— Pete Evans (@p_evans) May 2, 2018

 *Especially when you are trying to explain a hollowed out car swinging from a bridge* pic.twitter.com/kadFQZmlnQ

-The people of Toronto are now furiously speculating as to what the car might be, and what the car might mean.
+The people of Toronto then began furiously speculating as to what the car might be, and what the car might mean.

 "What's weirder: the fact that there's a car dangling from a wire below a bridge, or that nobody has the slightest idea why or how the car got there in the first place?" wrote one local Twitter user.

 "So many questions about this dangling car at Leaside/Millwood Bridge," wrote another.
 "If it was a movie prop, shouldn't there be someone watching the scene?"

 Some speculated that the entire thing is part of a prank.